patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 ## Purpose
 This is the first and second Summative Assessment requirement for the Object-Oriented Programming module offered by University of Essex Online.

-The first summative assessment is a [Driverless Car Design Proposal[(link) represented by UML models.
-The second part of the assessment, is the [System Impelementation](link), which requires code that executes and tests the autonomous car.
+The first summative assessment is a [Driverless Car System Design Proposal]((https://github.com/patzsantos/e-portfolio-uoeo/blob/0cd367089f5d7937df9a7518871785269ccb4f5f/Driverless%20Car%20Summative%20Assessment%201%20and%202/System%20Design%20Proposal/OOP%20Assignment%201_%20A%20Design%20Proposal%20of%20Software%20to%20Support%20Operation%20of%20a%20Driverless%20Car.pdf)) represented by Unified Modeling Language (UML) models.
+The second part of the assessment is the [System Impelementation](https://github.com/patzsantos/e-portfolio-uoeo/tree/0cd367089f5d7937df9a7518871785269ccb4f5f/Driverless%20Car%20Summative%20Assessment%201%20and%202)), which requires code that executes and tests the autonomous car.

 ## Executing the code